Getting away isn’t just for the gals: road trip it to Calistoga with your best buds for a bro-cation or a mixed gender adventure!

 Order the country fried steak for breakfast at Café Sarafornia.
 Burn off those breakfast calories by hiking the Oat Hill Mine Trail where you’ll also enjoy a spectacular view of Napa Valley.
 Other options include a round of golf at Mount Saint Helena Golf Course in Calistoga, or a Sip ‘n’ Cycle bike tour of three to four wineries, which you can book through Getaway Adventures.

-Once you’re ready for a little wine tasting, head to the tasting room at Vermeil Wines in downtown Calistoga where you can talk football amongst Dick Vermeil fans.
-Next, take the Calistoga Shuttle to Castello di Amorosa to channel your inner lords and ladies.
+Once you’re ready for a little wine tasting, take the Calistoga Shuttle to Castello di Amorosa to channel your inner lords and ladies.
 This 13th-century-style Tuscan castle winery is where you’ll make a million memories posing for photos in the torture chamber and on the high walls overlooking the valley.

 For lunch, sit at the high-top tables at Hydro Bar & Grill and enjoy their self-proclaimed “best burger in Calistoga!”
 Post-burger, why not burn off those calories with a stroll through downtown to explore the shopping scene?
-A Man’s Supply is a must-stop for the bro’s, and for the ladies, a retro-chic boutique Mad Mod Shop awaits; there’s something for everyone.
+Silverado ACE Hardware is a must-stop for the bro’s, and for the ladies, a retro-chic boutique, Mad Mod Shop, awaits.

 Once you’ve worked up an appetite for dinner, head down the street to Sushi Mambo for spicy Diablo rolls or sushi combos for the group to share.

-Alas, it’s your last day together, so why not schedule a group winery tour with Calistoga Wine Tours and leave the driving to the experts?
-Book a tour and visit three boutique wineries with a stop to enjoy a gourmet boxed lunch.
-You’ll meet your tour guide at the company’s gift shop located in the Train Cars of the Calistoga Depot before you set out for an unforgettable day of wine tasting in a luxury SUV or Primo Van.
-Other recommended tour companies include Napa Valley Tours & Transportation and Platypus Wine Tours.
+Alas, it’s your last day together, so why not schedule a group winery tour and leave the driving to the experts?
+Book a tour and visit wineries with our recommended tour companies, Napa Valley Tours & Transportation and Platypus Wine Tours.

 Following your tour, you may want to make one last stop at the Calistoga Creamery for a late afternoon soft serve or scoop of ice cream in a handmade waffle cone.
 As you head back home, count your blessings and the many wonderful Calistoga memories you have made.